DrHazemAli/image-studio/docs/legacy/roadmap.md

-# Image Studio - Development Roadmap
+# AI Image Studio - Development Roadmap

-This document outlines the current development status and realistic plans for Image Studio based on actual implementation progress.
+This document outlines the current development status and realistic plans for AI Image Studio based on actual implementation progress.

 > ⚠️ **Important**: This is a **community project** and is not affiliated with or endorsed by Microsoft or Azure.
 It's an independent project that uses Azure AI services.